Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Introduction

-The 21-cm power spectrum in the dark ages is sensitive to cosmological parameters, especially on the scale of baryon acoustic oscillations (BAOs) \citep{barkana2005, Mondal:2023xjx}.
+The 21-cm power spectrum in the dark ages is sensitive to cosmological parameters, especially on the scale of baryon acoustic oscillations (BAOs) \citep{barkana2005, Mondal:2023xjx,Park:2025phj}.
 Since, during the dark ages, there was no complicated astrophysics and fluctuations were mostly linear, this makes modelling and understanding them easier than in the later Universe.
 Fluctuations in baryon density, peculiar velocity, and baryon temperature are imprinted in the 21-cm power spectrum \citep{Bharadwaj_2004, Barkana:2004zy, Naoz2005, barkana2005}.
-Smaller effects must also be considered for accurate calculations, as stated in \cite{Lewis2007, Ali-Ha2014}.
-It has also been shown that the 21-cm signal could be a strong way to study primordial non-Gaussianity.
+Smaller effects, \textit{e.g.} impacts of supersonic relative velocities of standard model (SM) and dark matter (DM) at all the scales of the matter power spectra, full linear analysis of the perturbed 21-cm optical depth and perturbed recombination effects on gas temperature, must also be considered for accurate calculations, as stated in \cite{Ali-Ha2014, Lewis2007}.
+It has also been shown that the 21-cm signal could be a strong way to study primordial non-Gaussianity~\citep{Munoz:2015eqa, Pillepich:2006fj,Yamauchi:2022fri}.
 However, observing the high wavenumbers where this is the most promising would be challenging.